-Over the course of my career, I have held many positions - from waitress to lawyer to campaign staffer.
-Reflecting upon what I liked most about my varied jobs, I realized that inherent in each one was a responsibility to train and teach others.
+Over the course of my career, I have held many positions - from waitress to lawyer to presidential campaign staffer.
+I graduated at the top of my college and law school class and passed the California Bar on the first try.
+Reflecting upon my varied jobs, I realize that inherent in each one is a responsibility to train and teach others.
 That responsibility, simultaneously humbling and exhilarating, is where my passion lies.
-I love using my education and experience, coupled with multimedia tools, to help others reach their full potential.
+I love using my education and experience, coupled with multimedia tools and tricks of the trade, to help others reach their full potential.

 Education & Certification

 Undergraduate Degree: University of Illinois at Urbana-Champaign - Bachelors, Political Science and Philosophy

 Graduate Degree: University of San Diego School of Law - Masters, Law

 hiking, reading, supporting local music